rapporto/docs/source-lk-v2/api/eng/smpp_eng/eng_smpp_status.rst

 .. important:: As of 01/03/2023 ``DELIVRD(2)`` and ``UNDELIV(5)`` statuses are no longer transmitted for SMS messages sent to MegaFon subscribers.

-The number of message delivery reports the Service Provider sends to the Partner depends on the scenario and the configured resending mode (see :ref:`cascade`).
+The number of message delivery reports the Service Provider sends to the Partner depends on the scenario and the configured resending mode (see :ref:`cascade_eng`).

 The table provides examples for a scenario where the *VK → SMS* sending combination is configured.